How Council Works

 The elected Council for Snowy Valleys is made up of nine local residents

-The daily management of Snowy Valleys Council is the responsibility of the General Manager.
-Council functions are divided into three divisions, each of which is controlled by a director who reports directly to the General Manager.
-See the Leadership & Structure page for more details.
+The daily management of Snowy Valleys Council is the responsibility of the Chief Executive Officer (CEO).
+Council functions are divided into two divisions, each of which is controlled by an executive director who reports directly to the CEO.